woct0rdho/triton-windows/BUILD.md

 $Env:LLVM_SYSPATH = "C:/llvm-project/build"
 $Env:JSON_SYSPATH = "C:/json"
 ```
-(For triton <= 3.1, you also need to download pybind11 and set its path according to `setup.py`)
+(For Triton <= 3.1, you also need to download pybind11 and set `PYBIND11_SYSPATH` according to `setup.py`)

-The CUDA toolchain is not bundled by default in the offline build.
+The CUDA toolchain and TinyCC are not bundled by default in the offline build.
 </details>

 You can disable these if you don't need them: (`TRITON_BUILD_BINARY` is added in my fork)